11 Green Room Ideas That Will Always Feel Fresh, No Matter the Season or Space

 (Image credit: Lemieux Et Cie)

 Green is one of the best dining room colors, and this scheme by Lemieux Et Cie is evidence of that, with its opulent mustard-green chairs creating an appetizing visual in the space.
 Decor and furnishings offer a subtle and non-permanent way to embrace color.
-These tub-style chairs, drenched in the almost citrusy-green color give the room a grounded and curated aesthetic, which is balanced out by the otherwise neutral palette.
+These tub-style chairs, drenched in the almost citrusy-green color give the room a grounded and curated aesthetic balanced out by the otherwise neutral palette.

 This particular shade of green translates particularly well in fabrics such as velvet, silk, or viscose, which each have a slight sheen to them.
-In fact, it's an ideal tone for those who aren't sold on super bright or bold colors, but are looking for ways to inject depth into an all-white or all-beige space.
+In fact, it's an ideal tone for those who aren't sold on super bright or bold colors but are looking for ways to inject depth into an all-white or all-beige space.

 3. Create a focal point with a green carpet